katiehutc/campincookin/README.md

 ## 🏕️ Campin' Cookin': Your Outdoor Recipe Generator

-Campfire Cook is a camping-friendly recipe generator designed for outdoor enthusiasts!
+Campin' Cookin' is a camping-friendly recipe generator designed for outdoor enthusiasts!
 With a selection of 30 different ingredients, our app uses the **Google Gemini API** to generate unique, healthy, and simple recipes perfect for your next adventure.

 ### 🌟 Features
 - **Ingredient Selection:** Choose from 30 different ingredients to customize your recipes.